cloudbees-days/sda-k8s-best-practices/labs/installing-core/installing-core.md

    ### nip.io

-   If don't have a domain that you can add an A record to, then you can use nip.io - so our Core domain for the above IP would be: `104-196-106-80.nip.io`
+   If don't have a domain that you can add an A record to, then you can use nip.io - no DNS configuration required - so our Core sub-domain for the above IP would be: `104-196-106-80.nip.io`

 6. Launch the [Cloud Shell code editor](https://cloud.google.com/shell/docs/viewing-and-editing-files) by clicking on the pencil button  <p><img src="images/open_cloud_shell_editor.png" width=800/>
 7. In the Cloud Shell code editor navigate to the ***oc-casc*** directory and create a new file named ***cb-core-namespace.yml**  <p><img src="images/create_namespace_file.png" width=800/>